by Andrea M. Darcy

 A good online couples therapist needs to be confident at communicating via video and at reading body language on screen, and able to keep you both engaging with each other without being in the room.
 Limited benefits will come of therapy together if, for example, you are sitting side-by-side but both just staring at the screen all the time.

-Harley Therapy connects you with experienced online couples therapists who can help you wherever you may be (and in-person couples counsellors, too, if that’s what you’ve decided works best for you).
+Harley Therapy connects you with experienced couples therapists online who can help you wherever you may be (and in-person couples counsellors, too, if that’s what you’ve decided works best for you).

-Still have a question about online relationship counselling?
+Still have a question about relationship counselling?
 Or want to share your personal experience of it?
 Post in our public comment box below.